qiboteam/qibocal/doc/source/protocols/signal/calibrate_kernel.rst

 Requirements pre-experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This experiment requires the calibration of a pi-pulse, since in the pulse sequence, we eed to use the X gate.
+This experiment requires the calibration of a pi-pulse, since in the pulse sequence, we need to use the X gate.
 Therefore, before this experiment, we need to run at least a:

 - Rabi experiment (ADD LINK TO DOC)